usgs/wdfn-blog/content/pivot.md

 -   2nd row basically contains the useful column headers
 -   Need to skip a random 3rd row
 -   4th row has 2 column headers for the first 2 columns
--   The data starts in row 5, in a “wide” format
+-   The data starts in row 5, in a "wide" format
 -   The date format is unusual

 In this example, we’ll work through these spacing and header issues to get us to a wide data frame that we can then pivot to a long data frame as described in the next section.